Logitech/vr_ink_sdk/code/unity_sample_app/Readme.md

 <br>
 ![Pen Dectection in Unity inspector](../../resources/LogiPenDetection.PNG?raw=true)

 We recommend that you use the **ModelNumber_String property** to detect if the pen is connected.
 [You can find more information about this on this part of the Github](https://github.com/Logitech/labs_vr_pen_sdk/tree/master/code/steamVR_renderModels) where there's a table that shows the value of these properties for each version of the physical device.
+When you have the game window in focus you can **press P** on the keyboard to print the different property strings in the Unity console.

 # Grip Pose Versus Pointer Pose
 ## Prequisite Reading on Pose